 The mission of the Technical Support Working Group (TSWG) is to identify, prioritize, and coordinate interagency and international research and development (R&D) requirements for irregular warfare.
-Through the Department of Defense's Irregular Warfare Technical Support Directorate Office and funding provided by other agencies, the TSWG rapidly develops technologies and equipment to meet the high-priority needs of the irregular warfare community, and addresses joint international operational requirements through cooperative R&D with major allies.
+Through the Department of Defense's Irregular Warfare Technical Support Directorate and funding provided by other agencies, the TSWG rapidly develops technologies and equipment to meet the high-priority needs of the irregular warfare community, and addresses joint international operational requirements through cooperative R&D with major allies.

 Chemical, Biological, Radiological, Nuclear, and Explosives